anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

   - For BlendShapes with non-zero weight, freezing BlendShapes will reduce processing cost.
   - Even if the weight is zero, removing BlendShapes will reduce the size of avatars.
 - Removing unused Behaviours such as PhysBones
-  - If there are enabled PhysBones which do not need to be swayed (e.g., the swaying target mesh is always disabled), extra computational cost is caused.
+  - If there are enabled PhysBones which do not need to be swayed (e.g., the swaying target mesh[^mesh] is always disabled), extra computational cost is caused.
 - Merging bones which is not animated or swayed with PhysBones
   - If the clothes bones are nested into the body bones, there will be many bones which are never moved locally.
 Such bones cause extra cost.